Website currently not fully available

 An electric car battery is designed for all kinds of everyday driving situations but is subject to physically induced ageing.
 One aspect of its ageing is time-related, by its age in years.
 The more consistently high states of charge and battery temperatures are avoided when the vehicle is parked, the lower is its time-related ageing.
 The second aspect of ageing is significantly influenced by the number of charging and discharging cycles.
 This is what is known as cyclic ageing.
 It is reduced, among other things, by an anticipatory driving style and moderate charging power.

-Long-term experience using the example of the BMW i3.
+example of the BMW i3.

 The durability of BMW electric car batteries is demonstrated by our pioneering electric car, the BMW i3.
 We have been observing the ageing process of its electric car battery since 2013.
 And even before that, during the development of the BMW i3, we analysed the ageing process by simulating it in complex driving and charging tests.